Scarlett Johansson Is Going To Battle With Disney Over "Black Widow"

 Advertisement

-Johansson's suit against Disney claims that the multi-million dollar contract she signed with Disney Marvel Entertainment specified that Black Widow would have an exclusive theater release before later being released on Disney+.
+Johansson's suit against Disney claims that the multi-million dollar contract she signed with Disney Marvel Entertainment specified that Black Widow would have an exclusive cinema release before later being released on Disney+.
 She also alleges in the suit that a significant amount of her salary would be dependent on the box office numbers for the project.
-As such, Disney's decision to release the film in theaters and on the streaming platform potentially impacted the potential in-person viewership numbers and, subsequently, her paycheck.
-(A person on her team claims that the dual release cost Johansson a whopping $50 million.)
+As such, Disney's decision to release the film in cinemas and on the streaming platform potentially impacted the potential in-person viewership numbers and, subsequently, her paycheck.
+A person on her team claims that the dual release cost Johansson a whopping $50 million (£35 million).

 The suit is an escalation for Johansson and her legal counsel, who reportedly attempted to revisit the concept of a dual release for Black Widow in the past.
 When Disney failed to respond to the renegotiation attempts, the actress moved forward with legal action.